-Based in the Somerset Countryside, only 100 miles west of London lies the mystical and enchanting city of Bath.
-A unique city renowned for its history, Georgian architecture, famous Abbey and shopping haven, Bath has attracted visitors for decades.
+Situated in the Somerset Countryside, only 100 miles west of London, lies the enchanting city of Bath.
+Renowned for its Roman heritage, beautiful Georgian architecture and impressive Abbey, the city is a favoutite with visitors from around the world.

 Bourton On The Water

 Broadway has sometimes been described as the 'Jewel of the Cotswolds' due in the main to its stunning presence.
 The name 'Broad Way' comes from the wide main street which is centred around The Village Green, is lined with red chestnut trees and many classic Cotswold stone buildings, some dating as far back as the 16th century.

-The village has some excellent pubs, The Swan and The Crown and Trumpet to name two along with a very famous hotel The Lygon Arms, which does quality food.
+The village has some excellent pubs, The Swan and The Crown and Trumpet to name just two, along with the famous hotel The Lygon Arms.
 The High Street is very long and at the Upper End it is quite stunning; almost dreamy!
 There are also some very good shops - especially for antiques.

 Broadway is a perfect base for touring the Cotswolds, with Cheltenham and Stratford-upon-Avon just fifteen miles away.
-There are also many National Trust properties and gardens nearby, with a wealth of places of interest and historic towns.
-For those who prefer to explore the area in depth there are many areas to go walking with Broadway also being on the Cotswold Way and Broadway Tower (at the top of Fish Hill) offering one of the most spectular views of the Cotswolds.
+There are also many National Trust properties and gardens nearby and for those wanting to explore the area in depth, there are many areas to go walking.
+Broadway is on the Cotswold Way and Broadway Tower (at the top of Fish Hill) offers one of the most spectular views of the Cotswolds.
 A must visit location!

 Burford is justifiably one of the most picturesque towns in England (Forbes 5th Best place to live in the World!).
 With its medieval bridge, old stone houses and attractive Tudor and Georgian frontages, the town looks as attractive today as it did 500 years ago - it was an important regional crossroads and wealthy wool town.

 Little in Burford has changed over the centuries, and today remains very popular, both for its beauty and history but also for its shopping and antiques, as well the wide variety of places to eat, including restaurants, pubs and teashops.